AZ Civil Rights

 Common Types of Police Misconduct

-Each case requires careful review of body camera footage, incident reports, medical records, and departmental policies.
+Each case requires attorneys to review body camera footage, incident reports, medical records, and departmental policies.

 Federal Civil Rights Claims Under Section 1983

 Section 1983 allows individuals to bring civil actions against government actors who violate constitutional rights under color of state law.
-Establishing liability may involve proving that the officer’s conduct was objectively unreasonable or that a municipality maintained policies or customs that caused the violation.
+Attorneys establish liability by proving that the officer’s conduct was objectively unreasonable or that a municipality maintained policies or customs that caused the violation.

 These cases often require analysis of training practices, supervision standards, and prior incidents to determine whether institutional liability may apply.